slsa-framework/slsa/docs/spec/draft/source-requirements.md

 -   Provide an accurate description of the currently proprosed change, or instructions to recreate it.
 -   Provide the ability to review a change before it is accepted.
 -   Provide the ability to require pre-approval from specific actors before a change proposal is accepted.
--   Record all actors that contributed to the process, including the proposers, merger and reviewers (if any).
+-   Record all actors that contributed to the process, see [Source Roles](#source-roles).
 -   Record timestamps of critical activities including process start, process completion, reception of change proposals by the SCP, and reviews.
 -   Record the specific state of the process when each approval was granted.
 This is most relevant when the proposal content is allowed to change after aprovals have been granted.